atomisthq/docs/README.md

 ## Styles

-We use the [Admonition][admonition] extension.
+We use the [Admonition][admonition] extension to mkdocs.
 Here are the available admonition styles:

 * summary tldr